Andrea Kelley Newton City Councilor at-Large, Ward 3

 • Design Review Committee member for 20+ years

-• Current member of Lincoln Eliot-Newton Early Childhood Program (NECP) School Building Committee
+• Current member of the Franklin School Building Committee

-• Voting member for the ICC (International Building Code) building code to be adopted by the Massachusetts Board of Building Regulations (BBRS)
+• Voting member for the ICC (International Code Council) building code to be adopted by the Massachusetts Board of Building Regulations (BBRS)

 Picture